5 Dos and 4 Don’ts for A Smart Corporate Social Media Policy

 So, how do you know what you’re allowed to post and what’s definitely off-limits?
 Can you friend your boss?
 How about that new client you just hit it off with?
 Is that okay?

-We’re here to answer at least some of your questions with five dos and four don’ts for smart, corporate-approved social media use.
+We’re here to answer at least some of your questions with five dos and four don’ts for a smart corporate social media policy.
 In addition to these tips, don’t forget to review your company’s guidelines for corporate-approved social media use to make sure you’re not jeopardizing your job or the company you work for.

 If you’re responsible for making sure your employees follow these and other guidelines for social media use through awareness training, consider this article a primer on what should be covered.